-If you are receiving the Missing operating system error message it is recommended that you follow the below steps to resolve the issue.
+If you are receiving the Missing operating system or Operating System not found error message, it is recommended that you follow the steps below to resolve the issue.

-Caution: Make sure this bootable diskette is designed for your operating system.
-For example, do not use a Window 98 bootable diskette and follow the below steps on a computer with Windows XP.
+Caution: Make sure the bootable disc or diskette is designed for your operating system.
+For example, do not use a Windows 98 bootable diskette and follow the steps below on a computer with Windows XP.

-- Using a write protected bootable diskette, boot from the diskette and at the prompt type "sys c:" after pressing enter this should give you the message system transferred.
+- If the problem still exists, using a write protected bootable diskette, boot from the diskette and at the prompt, type sys c: and press Enter.
+You should then see the message system transferred.
 Once this has been completed, reboot the computer.
 If you get any other messages, see the Boot disk page.

-- If the number one does not resolve your issue, boot from the diskette again and at the prompt type "fdisk /mbr" and press enter.
+- If the preceding step does not resolve your issue, boot from the diskette again and at the prompt type "fdisk /mbr" and press enter.
 This should just return you back to the prompt.
 Once back at the prompt, reboot the computer.

-- Finally, if one and two are unable to resolve your issue, it is recommended that you boot from the boot diskette again and reinstall or format and reinstall the operating system.
+- Finally, if steps two and three do not resolve the issue, it is recommended that you boot from the boot diskette again and repair or format and reinstall the operating system.